wp-plugins/yop-poll/readme.txt

    *  Logs and bans - user logs and bans can be seen in the admin section.
 You can ban users by email, username and IP and you can set the limitation preferences for all your polls or for just one of them.

+   *  Edit access to YOP Poll for administrators, editors, authors.

+   *  Use custom animations when voting and viewing results.

+   *  Option to use html tags for answers.

 == Installation ==